Plato-solutions/artifician/docs/_build/markdown/intro.md

 * Saves up to 50% of time

-* Less lines of code
+* Fewer lines of code

 * Makes code more readable and easy to manage